Schumer: Interference with Mueller probe would spark 'constitutional crisis'

 Breaking News Emails

-“I find the timing very suspect, number one,” Schumer told reporters.
-“But number two, our paramount view is that any attorney general, whether this one or another one, should not be able to interfere with the Mueller investigation in any way."
+“I find the timing very suspect, No. 1,” Schumer told reporters.
+“But No. 2, our paramount view is that any attorney general, whether this one or another one, should not be able to interfere with the Mueller investigation in any way."

 "They should not be able to end it, they should not be able to limit it, they should not be able to interfere with Mueller going forward and doing what he thinks is the right thing.
 And that will help guide us as we go through this process," he said.